 When shopping for luggage, you’ll find that there are two different types of wheels: in-line skate wheels and spinner wheels.
 Both come with their own inherent advantages and disadvantages.
-By educating yourself on the ins and outs of these different types of luggage wheels, you can ultimately decide on which kind is best for your travel needs.
+By educating yourself on the ins and outs of these different types of luggage wheels that luggage brands use, you can ultimately decide on which kind is best for your travel needs.

 In-Line Skate Wheels

-Most luggage that comes with wheels will come with in-line skate wheels of some kind.
+Most suitcases including carry-on luggage that come with wheels will come with in-line skate wheels of some kind.
 The distinguishing characteristics of these wheels are that they’re made of a flexible polyurethane material and are recessed into the suitcase itself.
 Most suitcases with in-line wheels will have two or three of these wheels on one side, along with some sort of stopper that allows the bag to stand upright when not being carried.

 Bags with in-line skate wheels are able to be pulled behind, so you don’t need to deal with the hassle of carrying your luggage or lugging it around on your back.